ichesser/interface_migration_tools/README.md

 2. Chesser, Ian, Elizabeth Holm, and Brandon Runnels.
 "Optimal transportation of grain boundaries: A forward model for predicting migration mechanisms."
 Acta Materialia 210 (2021): 116823.

-The algorithm in paper 2 builds upon code from the following paper:
+The regularized optimal transport algorithm in paper 2 builds upon the code from the following paper:

 Peyré, Gabriel, and Marco Cuturi.
 "Computational optimal transport: With applications to data science."
 Foundations and Trends® in Machine Learning 11.5-6 (2019): 355-607.